 CAP, GOWN AND TASSEL

-Graduation caps, gowns and tassels are now ready to pick up at the campus bookstore toward the end of the semester.
+Graduation caps, gowns and tassels will be available to pick up at the campus bookstore toward the end of the semester.
 Make sure you try on your cap and gown before the day of commencement; if it does not fit properly you may exchange it at the bookstore.
 It is also advisable to take your gown out of the packaging and hang it up a few days before Commencement to remove wrinkles.
 They are made of disposable material and do not need to be returned following the ceremonies.

 Adult and graduate students will receive information regarding distribution and return of regalia through normal communication channels.

 Be sure to complete or make arrangements for the completion of all requirements, duties, and the payment of all outstanding bills before the end of the semester.
 Graduates who have not completed all requirements by 4:30 p.m. on Thursday, May 3, will receive only a diploma cover at the ceremony.
 The diploma will be sent to you after all requirements have been completed and all financial obligations have been met.
 If you have questions about the completion of academic requirements, please contact the registrar, Iris Neufeld, at firstname.lastname@example.org.

 Since 2001, Bluffton University has supported the graduation pledge, a voluntary affirmation of the student's commitment to consider the environmental and social impact of whatever work is chosen.
 Each year, interested graduates sign the pledge and wear a green ribbon in recognition of that commitment.